The House of Youth

 Growing towards financial independence.
 The "learning materials" for the adolescent are the tools of adult life.
 One primary such tool is financial independence.
 When adolescents are given the chance to make and sell products in order to help support their own community, such purposeful work is extremely enriching, strengthening and empowering.

 Adolescents need a responsive place where new tools, materials, and mentoring are available to help them dream, design, think, share and reflect with the intense energy of their age.
-One month a group of them might be engaged with building a device to monitor air pollution in the neighborhood, and the next month they could be writing and producing a play about a local activist who uncovers the source of the pollution.
 Academic work can actually be empowering, engaging, and rigorous in a flexible, supportive, collaborative and principled community because it is no longer just the dead study of textbooks.
 Great hope lies in the adolescent who is learning to live a life of connected purpose!

 The happiest, most passionate, and most resilient among us are those who are involved with the greater good of the universe in alignment with their own selves.
 When nurtured in this way, everything that a person does, including academic excellence, is effortless, joyful and a work of art.
 At Ecole Montessori Casablanca, we stand as a school where children are prepared for a life of purpose.